New England: Sports

 New England has a strong heritage of athletics, and many internationally popular sports were invented and codified in the region, including basketball, volleyball, and American football.

 Football is the most popular sport in the region and was developed by Walter Camp in New Haven, Connecticut, in the 1870s and 1880s.
 The New England Patriots are based in Foxborough, Massachusetts, and are the most popular professional sports team in New England.
 The Patriots have won six Super Bowl championships and are one of the most winning teams in the National Football League.
 There are also high-profile collegiate and high school football rivalries in New England.
 These games are most often played on Thanksgiving Day and are some of the oldest sports rivalries in the United States.
 The high school rivalry between Wellesley High School and Needham High School in Massachusetts is considered to be the nation's oldest football rivalry, having started in 1882.

 Before the advent of modern rules of baseball, a different form was played called the Massachusetts Game.
 This version of baseball was an early rival of the Knickerbocker Rules of New York and was played throughout New England.
 In 1869, there were 59 teams throughout the region which played according to the Massachusetts rules.
 The New York rules gradually became more popular throughout the United States, and professional and semi-professional clubs began to appear.
 Early teams included the Providence Grays, the Worcester Worcesters and the Hartford Dark Blues; these did not last long, but other teams grew to renown, such as the Boston Braves and the Boston Red Sox.
 Fenway Park was built in 1912 and is the oldest ballpark still in use in Major League Baseball.
+The Red Sox have won the World Series nine times, tied for third-most among all MLB teams.
 Other professional baseball teams in the region include the Hartford Yard Goats, New Hampshire Fisher Cats, Vermont Lake Monsters, Portland Sea Dogs, Bridgeport Bluefish, New Britain Bees and the Worcester Red Sox.

 Basketball was developed in Springfield, Massachusetts, by James Naismith in 1891.
 Naismith was attempting to create a game which could be played indoors so that athletes could keep fit during New England winters.
-The Boston Celtics were founded in 1946 and are one of the most successful NBA teams, winning 17 titles.
-The NBA G League team the Maine Red Claws is based in Portland, Maine.
+The Boston Celtics were founded in 1946 and are the most successful NBA team, winning 18 titles.
+The Celtics' NBA G League team, the Maine Celtics, is based in Portland, Maine.
 The Women's National Basketball Association's Connecticut Sun is based in Uncasville, Connecticut.
-The UConn Huskies women's basketball team is the most successful women's collegiate team in the nation, winning 11 NCAA Division I titles.
+The UConn Huskies women's basketball team is the most successful women's collegiate team in the nation, winning 11 NCAA Division I titles, and the UConn Huskies men's basketball team has won six titles, tied for third-most in the nation.
 The Basketball Hall of Fame is located in Springfield, Massachusetts.